Sacraments and Litrugical Celebrations

 The first step leading to full incorporation with Christ and His Church is baptism.
 Parents accept a great deal of responsibility in presenting a child for baptism.
 They will be the child's first teachers of the faith.
 Prior to baptism, the parents must fulfill two requirements:

 The first is to attend a class on the meaning of the sacrament.
-Class is held as need arises.
+Classes are held on the first Sunday of the month after the 9:30 AM Mass.
+Please call the office to register.

 The second is that at least one of the parents be baptized and also be a registered member of St. Clare Parish.